© 2026 WNIJ and WNIU

 Today, only a fraction of those original libraries remain in operation, making this site a point of local pride.

-Library officials say the funding will help preserve the historic building and continue serving the community for years to come.
+Library officials say the funding will help preserve the historic building and continue serving the community.

 HANOVER MAN KILLED IN ONE CAR ROLLOVER CRASH